 The tree is located in the northeast quadrant of The Ellipse near the White House and becomes a holiday event throughout December.

-If you are looking for a break from historical explorations and want to see and be seen in the Washington glamour circle, ascend to the rooftop lounge of the W Hotel, POV.
+If you are looking for a break from historical explorations and want to see and be seen in the Washington glamour circle, ascend to the rooftop lounge of the Hotel Washington, VUE Rooftop Bar.
 It boasts of the best view of the capital, and the experience is worth the slightly pricey drinks.

 Sip your cocktail as you take in the breathtaking views of the Washington Monument, the White House and the heart of downtown DC.
 It’s a perfect way to wind up your self-guided tour or to create an unforgettable DC visit memory.